m0rgenst0nd/GameOfLife/README.md

-# GameOfLife
+# Game Of Life CodeRetreat

-CodeRetreat setup for initial Game of Life
+Initial set-up for Game of Life CodeRetreat.